jeaye/blog.jeaye.com/_drafts/2016-06-29-xen-debian-windows.md

 into a live CD on your system and mount your drives, your data is readily available and your strong passphrase is none the wiser.

+### Varying degrees of encryption
+It's becoming more popular to encrypt certain files, perhaps using GPG (TODO link), or perhaps your whole home directory.
+This still suffers, compared to full disk encryption, since the entire root of the file system is still open.
+Directories like `/etc`, where the majority of your system configurations exist (often including sensitive information), `/var`, where sensitive data may be logged by running processes, and even `/tmp`, where processes may store sensitive temporary data.

+*Encrypt first, then install; use your system with more confidence.*

 Disk:
   /dev/sda1 => /boot (200MB)
   /dev/sda2 => / (rest)